Are You a Good Candidate for Dental Implants?

 Improved Oral Health

-Dental implants help prevent bone loss in the jaw.
+Dental implants help prevent jawbone loss.
 When a tooth is lost, the jawbone starts to shrink.
 Implants stop this process by acting like natural tooth roots.

 Implants don’t affect nearby teeth.
 Other tooth replacement options often require grinding down adjacent teeth.
 This can weaken them over time.